Black female doctor talking to older female patient about heart failure and transplants

 Congestive heart failure treatments and care

-Understanding your heart failure symptoms and how to manage them is important for your long-term health.
-Congestive heart failure is a progressive condition that can gradually worsen over time.
-When left untreated, congestive heart failure weakens the heart muscle and may affect the function of other organs including your lungs, liver and kidneys.
-Cardiovascular disease, such as narrowed or blocked coronary arteries, high blood pressure, atrial fibrillation (AFib), a leaky heart valve, cancer treatments, and inherited conditions can cause congestive heart failure.
-We’re here to help.
-We listen to understand your health concerns.
-Then, we work with you to create a care plan that’s right for you.
+Congestive heart failure is a condition that has stages and gets worse over time.
+Cardiovascular disease, such as narrowed or blocked coronary arteries, high blood pressure, atrial fibrillation (AFib), a leaky heart valve, and inherited conditions can cause congestive heart failure.
+Your doctor listens to understand you.
+Then, your doctor works with you to create a care plan that’s right for you.

 CALL — 855-692-6482